-- 4. Local Authority: The Legislature should take no actions that reduce or compromise Metro's land use and urban growth management authority. - 5.
+- 5. Local Authority: The Legislature should take no actions that reduce or compromise Metro's land use and urban growth management authority. - 6.
 Oregon's Land Use System: Oregon's land use planning system provides an important foundation for the prosperity, sustainability and livability of our region; this system reflects the values of Oregonians and enjoys strong public support.
-The Legislature should exercise restraint and care when considering changes to Oregon's land use system. - 6.
-Successful Communities: Metro supports legislation that facilitates the achievement of the six desired outcomes for successful communities that have been agreed upon by the region: vibrant, walkable communities; economic competitiveness and prosperity; safe and reliable transportation choices; leadership in minimizing contributions to global warming; clean air, clean water and healthy ecosystems; and equitable distribution of the burdens and benefits of growth and change. - 7.
+The Legislature should exercise restraint and care when considering changes to Oregon's land use system. - 7.
+Successful Communities: Metro supports legislation that facilitates the achievement of the six desired outcomes for successful communities that have been agreed upon by the region: vibrant, walkable communities; economic competitiveness and prosperity; safe and reliable transportation choices; leadership in minimizing contributions to global warming; clean air, clean water and healthy ecosystems; and equitable distribution of the burdens and benefits of growth and change. - 8.
 Local Land Use Decisions: Management of the urban growth boundary is a complex undertaking that involves extensive analysis, public input, and a balancing of many factors.
-Urban growth management decisions have profound impacts not just on land at the boundary, but on communities within the boundary and on farms and other rural lands outside the boundary.
-For these reasons, the Legislature should establish the process and policy framework for local land use decisions and should affirm the authority of local governments, including Metro, to make specific decisions on local land use matters. - 8.
-Efficiency: Land within the urban growth boundary should be used efficiently before the boundary is expanded. - Need: The UGB should not be expanded in the absence of demonstrated need. - 10.
-Affordable Housing: Metro supports efforts to ensure that housing choices are available to people of all incomes in every community in our region, and to reduce the number of
+Urban growth management decisions have profound impacts not just on land at the

-- households that must spend more than 50 percent of their income on housing plus transportation. - 11.
-Transportation: Land use and transportation planning should be coordinated so land uses do not undermine the efficiency and reliability of the transportation system and transportation investments do not lead to unintended or inefficient land uses. - 12.
+- boundary, but on communities within the boundary and on farms and other rural lands outside the boundary.
+For these reasons, the Legislature should establish the process and policy framework for local land use decisions and should affirm the authority of local governments, including Metro, to make specific decisions on local land use matters. - 9.
+Efficiency: Land within the urban growth boundary should be used efficiently before the boundary is expanded. - 10.
+Need: The UGB should not be expanded in the absence of demonstrated need. - 11.
+Integration of Land Use and Transportation: Land use and transportation planning should be coordinated so land uses do not undermine the efficiency and reliability of the transportation system and transportation investments do not lead to unintended or inefficient land uses. - 12.
 Annexation: Cities are the preferred governing structure for providing public services to urban areas, and Metro supports reforms that will facilitate, or reduce barriers to, orderly annexation and incorporation. - 13.
 Rules/Statutes: Administrative rules should not be adopted into statute. - 14.
 Non-Regulatory Tools: State efforts at regulatory streamlining should include funding to support development of non-regulatory tools for achieving desired land use outcomes. - 15.
 Fiscal Responsibility: Funding to support urban development should be generated at least in part by fees on those who directly benefit from that development.